elaforge/karya/doc/derivation.md

 ## ScoreTime and RealTime

-Time as represented by physical location in the score is called ScoreTime.
+Time as represented by physical location in the score is called 'Ui.ScoreTime'.
 It's in abstract units and may be shifted and stretched arbitrarily.
-For performance it has to be converted into RealTime, which is in seconds.
+For performance it has to be converted into 'Perform.RealTime', which is in seconds.
 The ScoreTime to RealTime conversion is yet another signal, called the warp signal.

 Event placement is handled not by directly manipulating score events after they are derived, but by modifying the warp signal in scope, and allowing the